M-o-a-T/moat-kv/docs/source/command_line.rst

 If you read a sub-tree recursively, be aware that the whole subtree will be read before anything is printed.
 Use the ``watch --state`` subcommand for incremental output.

-.. option:: -v, --verbose

-   Print a complete data structure, not just the value.

 .. option:: -r, --recursive